 Shikhin is remembered by the Sages of the Tosefta and later rabbinic writings for the high quality of its pottery, and excavations have revealed much evidence of pottery and oil lamp manufacturing at the site.
 Both the Sages and Josephus suggests that the town housed wealthy and powerful Jewish Galilean families.
 Excavations have also uncovered remains of a Roman period synagogue, and there are indications that the interior was covered with painted plaster.
-In 2019, the dig crew will continue to excavate in the synagogue and pottery/lamp manufacturing areas.

 Central Lower Galilee, 6 miles north of Nazareth

 Hellenistic–Late Roman (2nd c.
 B.C.E.–4th c.
 C.E.)

 Completed application and $500 deposit due February 1, 2021

 8 credits; $312/credit hour; awarded by Samford University

 Hotel Galilee, Nazareth.
 2–3 people per room.
 In-room a/c, bathroom with tub and shower, television and wi-fi, common washer and dryer for the group.
 Coffee bar, classroom and workspace, family-style meals.
 In downtown Nazareth and close to public transportation.